 But we are not dogs.
 Even if, sometimes, it seems others (or ourselves) act like them.

 As humans, we have some understanding that whatever our current situation is, it possibly/ probably could be better.
 This is where the invitation comes in.
 It seems that dogs mostly react to the situations in their lives, to their circumstances.
 We humans often have the choice, though, to not react so much as to respond.
 To choose how we act.

 We have options.

 We have an invitation to feel better and to do good.
-Life itself, our privileged life as humans, is the invitation.
-We can choose to be aware of a situation, including an unwanted one, and instead of focusing on what does not seem to be working for us, we can focus on what is working for us and others.
+Life itself, in particular our privileged life as humans, is the invitation.
+We can choose to be aware of a situation, including an unwanted one, and instead of focusing on what does not seem to be or is not working for us, we can focus on what is working for us and others.
 On what is good.

 Once we are in this practice, in the practice of finding and in-joying the good that is present (and there is always good present), then the good tends to predominate.
 Expand.
 We often find more good.
 There is more good.

 This is my experience.
 Do you want to make it yours also?
 You can by concentrating often on the good.
 It is a way of life which makes sense to me.
 It is a way I can add to world.
 Find/ make/ create more good.
 How you, dear reader, how you respond to this invitation, to the invitation of life that I believe all of us receive, is up to you.